Emulating the Holy Family of Nazareth

-Today, the first Sunday of Christmas the Church celebrates the Holy Family of Nazareth: Jesus, Mary and Joseph.
-We live in a time when the family institution is under a serious threat.
-The family as an institution which is the nucleus of every human society has suffered greatly in our time.
-Consequently, the society at large is suffering too.
-So the church presents us with the ideal model of what a family should be.
+Today, the first Sunday of Christmas, the Church celebrates the Holy Family of Nazareth: Jesus, Mary, and Joseph.
+We live in a time when the family institution is under a severe threat.
+As an institution that is the nucleus of every human society, the family has suffered dramatically in our time.
+Consequently, society at large is suffering too.
+So, the church presents us with the ideal model of what a family should be.

-In the second reading Paul outlined the qualities and virtues of an ideal Christian family: “…You should be clothed in sincere compassion, in kindness and in humility, gentleness and patience.
+In the second reading, Paul outlined the qualities and virtues of an ideal Christian family: “Clothed yourselves in sincere compassion, kindness and humility, gentleness and patience.
 Bear with one another; forgive each other as soon as a quarrel begins.”
-In a Christian family each member knows his duty and responsibility.
-If each carries out his / her duty well the unity and love of the family blossoms.
-If the husband loves his wife and children by caring and providing for them, he wins their favour and admiration.
+In a Christian family, each member knows his duty and responsibility.
+Suppose each carries out their duty well, the unity and love of the family blossoms.
+If the husband loves his wife and children by caring and providing for them, he wins their admiration.
 If the mother respects the father and nurtures her children well, things will go well.
-Finally if the children are obedient to their parents the family will prosper.
+If children are obedient to their parents, the family will prosper.

-Joseph today played his part very well.
+Today, Joseph played his part very well.
 So he is a role model for all fathers.
 He protected and provided for both the mother and the child.
-Mary also played her role very well by providing much maternal love that their son needed as he grew up.
+Mary also played her role very well by giving much maternal love that their son needed as he grew up.
 On his part, Jesus was not disobedient or problematic.
 He understood the difficulties that his family faced!
-Parents must live up to expectation; they must listen to God in prayer, and must learn to obey divine instructions from God for the good of their family.

-Therefore, a Christian family is, a family modeled after the Holy Family of Nazareth.
-A Christian family as ordained by God the Creator is made up of the father, the mother, and Children (when it pleases the Lord).
-It is a family that sticks and prays together.
-It is a family that works and walks together in harmony.
-It is a family where respect and dignity is accorded to each member.
+Therefore, a Christian family is a family modeled after the Holy Family of Nazareth.
+As ordained by God the creator, a Christian family consists of the father, the mother, and Children.
+It is a family that sticks and prays and works together in harmony.
+It is a family that accords respect and dignity to each member.
 An ideal family must have love, peace, and unity of purpose.
-In an ideal family all the members are happy.
-They understand, love and help each other.
-It is a family where difficulties and responsibilities are shared reasonably.
-An ideal family is a balanced family.
 This is the model of the family that the church presents to us and the entire world today.
 So, let us implore the Holy family to help us always live like them: Jesus, Mary and Joseph, Pray for us.